Whiteknight/whiteknight.github.com/drafts/rosella_path.md

 doesn't seem to lend itself well to too many feature additions.
 I don't currently support anything like regular expressions or wildcard matches or anything, and may not try to add anything like that for a long time.

+The library can be extended by subclassing the Path object or by adding new Searcher objects to perform searches differently.
+At the moment the library only has two searchers: Hash and Attribute.
+Others can be added pretty easily, and I have plans to extend the default set in the future.

 The Path library is both something I've been playing with for a long time but also an essential building block for some things I want to do in the future.